spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 </WarningBox>

-Clicking on the exposed NodePort will take you to the Hello Universe application.

 ![Screenshot of successfully accessing the Hello Universe application.](/tutorials/edge-native/clusters_edge_deploy-cluster_hello-universe.png "#width=70%")

-You can also look at real-time metrics, such as CPU and memory consumption, in the cluster's **Overview** tab in Palette.
+You can also review at real-time metrics in Palette, such as CPU and memory consumption, in the cluster's **Overview** tab in Palette.

 ![Screenshot of cluster metrics.](/tutorials/edge-native/clusters_edge_deploy-cluster_metrics.png)